sradc/MakeAgents/README.md

 #### Action function, `message_user`

-We'll use this in multiple of the examples below.
-It allows the agent to message the user, and get a response.

 An action function must have at most one argument, and that argument must be annotated with a Pydantic model.
 The function's name, its docstring, and the Pydantic model, is provided to the LLM, and should be considered as part of the promping strategy.
 It's not recommended to annotate the arg in the docstring, since it is done via the Pydantic model already.

+This action function allows the agent to message the user, and get a response.

 ```python